AlexandruRusu23/LiteRenderer/README.md

 ## This is a little rendering engine made using OpenGL C++.
 ## Libs: freeglut, glew.
-## IDE: Visual Studio 2017 firstly, now solution is upgraded for Visual Studio 2019
+## IDE: Visual Studio 2022 Community

 ### Dlls needed can be found inside Dependencies folder.